raceychan/ididi/docs/introduction.md

 `dependency`: an object that is required by a dependent.

+`factory`: a function that is used to build the dependent, in case where dependent is a function, factory is the dependent.

 `resource`: a dependent that implements the contextlib.AbstractAsync/ContextManager, or has an async/sync generator as its factory, is considered a resource.

-`static resolve`: resursively build node from dependent, but does not create the instance of the dependent type.
+`static resolve`: resursively build node from dependent type, but does not create the instance of the dependent type.

 `resolve`: recursively resolve the dependent and its dependencies, then create an instance of the dependent type.

-`solve`: an alias for `resolve`

 `entry`: a special type of node, where it has no dependents and its factory is itself.

+`dg`: an instance of the DependencyGraph class.

 ## What and why